 - Concussion and/or traumatic brain injury (TBI)

 - Damage to arms, legs, ankles, and knees

 - Vehicle damage (including property inside your vehicle)

 - Wrongful death.

 Have you or a loved one been injured in a rear-end accident in New York City or elsewhere in the state?
-If so, the experienced legal team at Kaplan Lawyers, PC can help.
-To schedule a free consultation with an experienced New York auto accidents attorney, please contact us as soon as possible.
+If so, the experienced team at Kaplan Lawyers, PC can help.
+To schedule a free consultation with one of our seasoned attorneys, please call us at (516) 399-2364 or fill out our contact form as soon as possible.
 Our firm is here to help you.